Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

      LIMIT 10000;
      ```
    - Start small (e.g., 10k rows) to avoid 28GB timeouts.

+   **Implementation Details**:
+   - We're using SQLAlchemy with environment variables for DB connection
+   - Credentials stored in `.env` file (not committed to Git)
+   - Extraction script in `src/utils/data_extraction.py`
+   - Saving data as parquet files for faster loading

 2. **Explore**
    - Plot histograms of `score` distribution.